-The County AI outlines the Environmental Health Index, or potential exposure to harmful toxins as a neighborhood level.
+The County AI outlines the Environmental Health Index, or potential exposure to harmful toxins at a neighborhood level.
 In general, those areas with the greatest exposure are located in most of the central, southern and eastern portions of the County.
 When looking at race and ethnicity, Whites have less exposure than other groups, while Hispanics generally have the highest exposure.

-This pattern is mimicked in both the San Gabriel Valley and Sierra Madre as shown on HUD's AFFH Data Tool where the areas located adjacent to the San Gabriel Mountains have less exposure than the central and southern areas adjacent to the Foothill Freeway and more dense development (please see Figure B-12 below).
-Additionally, the areas of the Valley with a higher percentage of Hispanic residents also have greater exposure.
+This pattern is mimicked in both the San Gabriel Valley and Sierra Madre as shown on HUD's AFFH Data Tool where the areas located adjacent to the San Gabriel Mountains have less exposure to toxins than the central and southern areas adjacent to the Foothill Freeway and more dense development (refer to Figure B-12).
+Additionally, the areas of the San Gabriel Valley with a higher percentage of Hispanic residents also have greater exposure.